Everything you need to know about market segmentation

 Netflix algorithm knows your TV series preferences better than your best friends, while Spotify knows the kind of music you like better than yourself.

-This is possible thanks to algorithms that based on behavioral patterns create predictive models based on customers data.
+This is possible thanks to algorithms based on behavioral patterns create predictive models based on customer data.

 As data becomes critical for one-to-one marketing, the essential asset for those companies become the so-called User ID, which contains the whole history and interactions of customers with those personalized platforms.